bs27/CS-110-01/README.md

-# CLUWORK
+# CS-110-01
-Contains Coursework and Projects From Time at CLU
+Contains Coursework and Projects From Time in class CS-110-01